General primitivity in the mapping class group: Introduction

+In this paper, to begin with, we classify the conjugacy classes of roots of \textit{multitwists} (i.e. a product of powers of commuting Dehn twists) in Section~\ref{sec:gen_prim}.
+This is a complete generalization of the theory developed in \cite{rajeevsarathy6} (see Proposition~\ref{thm:main_theorem}).
+Furthermore, we derive equivalent conditions under which a given pseudo-periodic mapping class can be a root of another (see Theorem \ref{thm:pp_primitive}) up to conjugacy.
+For obtaining these results, we apply Thurston's orbifold theory \cite[Chapter 13]{thurston1} and theory of pseudo-periodic mapping classes developed in \cite{rajeevsarathy6, matsumoto}.

+There are well known polynomial-time algorithms \cite{curver,margalit1} for determining the Nielsen-Thurston type of a mapping class given as a product of Lickorish Dehn twists.
+However, for this paper we will choose \textit{the curver algorithm} from~\cite{curver1} as this has already been implemented~\cite{curver} in the Python programming language.
+Further, this algorithm can compute the canonical reduction systems of arbitrary infinite order reducible mapping classes and the signature of the quotient orbifold of periodic mapping classes.
+This algorithm works by finding the shortest path between any two points of curve complex \cite{curver1}.
+By using our result on the primitivity of pseudo-periodic mapping classes, and the curver and flipper algorithms, we give an algorithm for solving the general primitivity problem in $\map(S_g)$.

-\begin{theorem*} For $g\geq 2$, there exists an efficient algorithm that determines the primitivity of an arbitrary $F \in \map(S_g)$, and also computes its roots up to conjugacy, when $F$ is non-primitive. \end{theorem*}
+\begin{theorem*} For $g\geq 2$, there exists an algorithm that determines the primitivity of an arbitrary $F \in \map(S_g)$, and also computes the conjugacy classes of its roots, when $F$ is non-primitive. \end{theorem*}

-Let $T_c$ denote the left-handed Dehn twist about a simple closed curve in $S_g$.
+Let $T_c$ denote the left-handed Dehn twist about a simple closed curve $c$ in $S_g$.
 For an arbitrary pseudo-periodic $F$, there exists a unique positive integer $q(F)$ associated to its conjugacy class (see Proposition~\ref{thm:main_theorem}).
-In particular, for a \textit{multitwist} $F= T_{c_1}^{q_1}\cdots T_{c_m}^{q_m}$ (i.e a product of powers of commuting Dehn twists), $q(F)$ turns out to be $\min\{|q_1|,\ldots,|q_m|\}$.
+For a pseudo-periodic mapping class $F$ that is a root of a multitwist $G = T_{c_1}^{q_1}T_{c_2}^{q_2}\cdots T_{c_m}^{q_m}$, this positive integer $q(F)$ will be defined as $\min\{|q_1|,|q_2|,\ldots,|q_m|\}$.
 In Section~\ref{sec:bounds}, as an application of these results, we obtain realizable bounds on the degrees of roots of pseudo-periodic mapping classes in $\map(S_g)$.
+A simple closed curve bounding a subsurface of least genus $g'$ in $S_g$ is called a \textit{separating curve of genus $g'$}.

 \begin{prop*} For $g\geq 2$, let $F\in \map(S_g)$ be a pseudo-periodic mapping class.
 Then the highest degree of a root of $F$ is $3q(F)(g+1)(g+2)$.
-Moreover, this bound is realized when $F = T_c^{q}$, for some separating curve $c$ of genus $[g/2]$ and a positive integer $q$. \end{prop*}
+Moreover, this bound is realized only when $F = T_c^{q}$, where $c$ is a separating curve of genus $[g/2]$ with $g\equiv 0,9 \pmod{12}$ and $q$ is a positive integer.
+In particular, $3(g+1)(g+2)$ is the highest degree of a root of a Dehn twist about a separating curve. \end{prop*}